peilingjiang/p5.bezier/README.md

   Updates the positions of control points.
 The number of control points should remain consistent with the initial curve configuration.

+  Coordinates are copied, so you can edit the same input array and call `.update(points)` each frame.
+Unchanged coordinates skip resampling.
+For closed curves, pass the same number of points as `curve.controlPoints`, including its closure points, or create a new closed curve from your original points to regenerate the closure.

 - `.move(x, y [, z, toDraw, dash])`

   Translates the entire curve.
 This function does not modify the original object but instead generates and returns a new one.
 Hence, if you wish to update the curve using this method (which is faster than `.update()`), you may: